lightkuriboh/SimpleHTTPServerCPP/README.md

 # Run
 $ ./build/DTLMiniProject
 ```
 * You may need to increase OpenFiles Limit (ulimit -n) to 20000 in local environment to handle more connections.
-* The server only returns "Hello World" for each received request now.
-You can remove "true" in MyServer's constructor in "main.cpp" to enable all features of the server.

 #### WRK (FOR PERFORMANCE TESTING)
 ```